Title: The Land Of Dragor: Book 1 – The Gift Of Charms

-For this week’s book, I am hugely excited to be giving you my opinion of the first ever review copy I have been given of a novel – The Gift Of Charms, the first novel in The Land Of Dragor series and also the debut novel of Julia Suzuki.
+For this week’s book, I am hugely excited to be giving you my opinion of the first ever review copy I have been given of a novel – The Gift Of Charms, the first novel in The Land Of Dragor series and also the debut novel by Julia Suzuki.

 The novel is set in a mystical land called Dragor where dragons continue to exist away from humans.
-We learn that Dragor is protected by The Fire Which Must Never Go Out which protects the dragons from the humans they fear after they enslaved the dragons many years ago.
+We learn that Dragor is surrounded by The Fire Which Must Never Go Out which protects the dragons from the humans they fear after they enslaved the dragons many years ago.

 At the beginning of the novel a dragon called Kiara has just given birth and is awaiting the hatching of her baby dragon with the Nephan Hudrah, Yula.
-However, when the egg hatches the Hudrah quickly discerns that it is no ordinary dragon egg as it is multi-coloured so the baby dragon should be taken away – Kiara and Ketu manage to convince her otherwise and they get to keep the baby, who they call Yoshiko.
+However, when the egg hatches the Hudrah quickly discerns that it is no ordinary dragon egg as it is multi-coloured so the baby dragon should be taken away.
+However, Kiara and Ketu manage to convince her otherwise and they get to keep the baby, who they call Yoshiko.

 10 years later, Yoshiko is about to start Fire School where he is to learn crucial dragon skills such as flying and breathing fire.
-He quickly attracts the attention of a dragon in the Alana clan called Igorr, who starts to bully him due to his initial lack of ability.
+He quickly attracts the attention of a dragon in the Alana clan called Igorr, who starts to bully him due to his lack of ability.

-After his first day he visits the marketplace with his father where he encounters The Ageless Ones – a twin pair of dragons who are know for being uncommunicative but they give Yoshiko an unusual charm and offer him a strange vision.
+After his first day he visits the marketplace with his father where he encounters The Ageless Ones – a twin pair of dragons who are known for being uncommunicative but they give Yoshiko an unusual charm and offer him a strange vision.

-In subsequent chapters, Yoshiko is targeted by Igorr for the fact that it was not just his egg that was multi-coloured but he possesses a strange ability to change his colour to any of the dragon clans -from Nephan Red to Alana Purple to Mida Orange.
+In subsequent chapters, Yoshiko is targeted by Igorr for the fact that it was not just his egg that was multi-coloured but he possesses a strange ability to change his colour to any of the dragon clans – from Nephan Red to Alana Purple to Mida Orange.

-Yoshiko tries initially to surpress the colour changes but is curious to know why he is different.
+Yoshiko tries initially to suppress the colour changes but is curious to know why he is different.
 One day, in trying to hide a colour change from his classmates he flies to Cattlewick Cave, an area strictly forbidden for dragons to go to as an old dragon called Guya lives there.
 Guya then offers to explain Yoshiko’s colour changes if he completes three impossible tasks.
 It may just be the case Yoshiko’s colour changes are more than just coincidence…

 The Gift Of Charms is, put quite simply, a wondrous introduction to a series which has the potential to become one of the greatest children’s fantasy novels in recent years.